Jamerrone/performance-matters-server-side/README.md

 ## NPM Scripts, CommonJS & Browserify

+For this project, I chose to use ES6 syntax and techniques.
+However not every browser supports every new feature, in order to keep the support as high as possible, I chose to compile my JS files to plain and old vanilla ES5 using [Babel](https://babeljs.io/).

+In order to keep my project files as readable and expandable as possible, I used [Browserfy](http://browserify.org/) to combine and bundle the different JavaScript modules.

+Normally I use [Gulp](https://gulpjs.com/) as my primary task runner, however, for this project I had to use npm scripts.
+I kept it simple and wrote 2 scripts in total.
+The ```$ npm run compile``` script bundles the different JavaScript files and minifies the newly generated file.
+The ```$ npm run start``` script is used to create a localhost server based on Express.
+The full dependency list can be found inside the package.json file.

 ## Performance Optimization

 *All tests are performed using the "Slow 3G" option from the Google Chrome Developer Tools.*